Tsinghua Unigroup: UNISOC

 UNISOC is an IC design platform company.
 The company's products include mobilephone central processors, baseband chips, AI chips, low-power RF chips, and other IC chips for telecommunication, computing processor and controllers.
 Those products are used in consumer electronics and Internet of Things.
 In 2021, it gained an operating revenue of CN¥ 11.7 billion.

 Linxens

 Linxens is a smart chips components maker specializing in security and identification, such as flexible connectors used in smart cards and RFID antennas and inlays.
 In 2018, Tsinghua Unigroup, through its subsidiary Unigroup Liansheng, acquired Linxens for about US$2.6 billion.
 Founded in 1979, Linxens is headquartered in Levallois-Perret, France and, as of 2018, employs over 3,200 staff at nine production sites worldwide.
 It also has offices in China, Singapore and Thailand, and operates six R&D centers.
 In June 2019, Guoxin Micro announced a plan to acquire Unigroup Liansheng, including its main asset, Linxens.
 However, the deal was rejected by the Chinese securities regulator the following year.
+Following Tsinghua Unigroup's financial collapse and the appointment of joint liquidators in 2022, ownership of Linxens passed to entities linked to Wise Road Capital and JAC Capital, two Beijing-based private equity firms both listed on the United States Department of Commerce Entity List.

+In May 2026, the Financial Times reported that Linxens supplies blank inlays to Thales, the defense company contracted by the UK Home Office to provide British passports, raising concerns about the security of critical national infrastructure.

+In May 2026, the High Court of Justice of the Virgin Islands ruled that a US$125.9 million repayment made by Tsinghua Unigroup International Co., Ltd to Linxens Holding SAS on 7 December 2020 — three days before the bond default — constituted an unfair preference under the BVI Insolvency Act 2003.
+The court found that the company was "plainly hopelessly cash flow insolvent" at the time of the payment and ordered it to be set aside.